-Even before you ask yourself if you need an architect, spend some time outlining your brief, before contacting any design professional, will help establish the route your project should go down.
+Even before you ask yourself if you need an architect, spend some time outlining your brief prior to contacting any design professional.
+This will help establish the route your project should go down.
 Headlines for your brief may include:

 - What do I want to achieve from the project?
 Consider things like space, light, a sustainable approach, whether it’s an extension, alteration or new build.

 - Which consultants will be required?
-Structural engineer, topographical surveyor, asbestos surveyor, highways consultant, arboricultural specialist, or wildlife consultant… This is important to account for to assist you in budgeting and developing a timeframe for your project.
+Be it a structural engineer, topographical surveyor, asbestos surveyor, highways consultant, arboricultural specialist, or wildlife consultant… This is important to account for to assist you in budgeting and developing a timeframe for your project.

-- When would I like the works to take place?
-When the kids are at school, not over the winter, while I am living in the house, we live elsewhere…
+- When would I like the building works to take place?
+Will it be when the kids are at school?
+Avoiding a winter build?
+While living in the house or will we need to live elsewhere?

 - Do I know the history of the building?
-Conservation area, listed building, mundic or positioned near an old mine?
+Is it a conservation area, listed building, mundic or positioned near an old mine?

 - Who is likely to carry out the build?
 Consider whether it’s a known builder, a self-build or work carried out by a family friend, etc.

 - What statutory regulations do I need to consider?
 Planning, building regulations, party wall…